jefvel/hlrecast/readme.md

 * Clone [Hashlink](https://github.com/HaxeFoundation/hashlink), or make sure that you have hashlink libs somewhere.

-* Run CMake in this repository, and make sure the cmake config variables are correct.
+* Run CMake using the CMakeLists.txt provided, and make sure the cmake config variables are correct.